Individual Income Tax in Malaysia for Expatriates

 - The individual has been resident in Malaysia for 182 days of the tax year;

-- The individual has been resident in Malaysia for less than 182 days of the tax year, but was resident in the country for a total of 182 consecutive days linked to days from the year immediately preceding or following that tax year;
+- The individual has been a resident in Malaysia for less than 182 days of the tax year, but was a resident in the country for a total of 182 consecutive days linked to days from the year immediately preceding or following that tax year;

 Tax rates in Malaysia

-The rates applicable to each bracket of the income are the following:
+The applicable tax rates are the following:

 Tax relief and deductions